Tetrads in SU(3) X SU(2) X U(1) Yang-Mills geometrodynamics: Conclusions

 \section{Conclusions}

+It is important to highlight the many efforts carried out during the past century in the context of grand field unification, see for example the paper \cite{CBDEL} and the full set of references therein.
+In the present work there are so many new mathematical and geometrical elements to discuss for the case $SU(3) \times SU(2) \times U(1)$, that are not present in the $SU(2) \times U(1)$ case, that make this work not only worthwhile but also necessary.
 Similar to the $U(1)$ case, the $SU(3)$ local gauge group of transformations associated with Yang-Mills fields, finds its counterpart in geometrical structures.
 To find this relation between gauge, and geometrical structures we study a key property that they have.
 This property was already analyzed for $U(1)$ and is related to the fact that in the Abelian environment associated with electromagnetic fields, the local gauge transformation of the tetrad vectors induces LB1 Lorentz transformation on blade one, such that the two vectors that generate this blade, remain on the blade after the transformation.
 Similar for rotations on blade two.
 This property is essential as far as we ask for the metric tensor to remain invariant under $U(1)$ transformations in the Abelian case.
 We demanded a similar property for the metric tensor in spacetimes where $SU(2)$ Yang-Mills fields are present and do the same for the $SU(3)$ case.
 That is the reason why we take on the task of finding tetrads that have transformation properties analogous to the Abelian, in this non-Abelian environment.
 Once we build these new tetrads in section \ref{TSU3}, we study their transformation properties.
 They have an inherent freedom in the choice of two vector fields.
 These two vector fields are available freedom in the construction of our tetrads.
 As in papers \cite{A}$^{,}$\cite{A2}, they are ``gauge'' by themselves, and they include ``gauge'' in their construction.
 It is this freedom the tool for translating the abstract internal local group of transformations into spacetime local groups of transformations.
 These vectors chosen for this particular example in $SU(3) \times SU(2) \times U(1)$ do this job.

 The physical and geometrical significance of this work reside in the following issues.